You are now in the main content area

 Nick Zebryk (2017-18)

 Nick Zebryk graduated in 2011 from Wilfrid Laurier University with a Bachelors of Political Science (Honours).
 He attended the Balsillie School of International Affairs in 2013 where he completed his Masters of International Public Policy.
 He began working as a researcher at the Balsillie School, working on issues surrounding health financing and HIV and AIDS responses in Southern Africa.
 He has published reports, commentaries, and articles for UNAIDS, DFID, USAID, UNICEF, the Gates Foundation, CJAS, and AJAR.
-In 2017 he enrolled at Ryerson University in the Masters of Public Policy and Administration program, where he began conducting research on labour markets, precarious employment, and basic income.
+In 2017 he enrolled at [TMU] in the Masters of Public Policy and Administration program, where he began conducting research on labour markets, precarious employment, and basic income.

 The generous funding granted through the CCPA Ontario Award has allowed him to pursue a career in provincial-level policy work focusing on the intersection between health, education, and employment.
 He plans to continue working on progressive and innovative policy solutions with an emphasis on social equality and sustainability."